sycamore-rs/sycamore-trunk-gitpod-template/README.md

 ## Using this template

-This template is intended to be used as a quick way to test out something using Maple without having to setup a local environnement.
+This template is intended to be used as a quick way to test out something using Sycamore without having to setup a local environnement.